influxdata/telegraf/plugins/outputs/zabbix/README.md

   ## Add prefix to all keys sent to Zabbix.
   # prefix = "telegraf."

-  ## Name of the tag that contains the host name
+  ## Name of the tag that contains the host name.
+Used to set the host in Zabbix.
+  ## If the tag is not found, use the hostname of the system running Telegraf.
   # host_tag = "host"

   ## Skip measurement prefix to all keys sent to Zabbix.